ferrilab/bitvec/README.md

   indicates that moving the index forward or backward would cross into a new primitive storage element.

-- `BigEndian` – a zero-sized struct that implements `Endian` by defining the forward direction as towards LSb and the backward direction as towards MSb.
+- `BigEndian` – a zero-sized struct that implements `Cursor` by defining the forward direction as towards LSb and the backward direction as towards MSb.

-- `LittleEndian` – a zero-sized struct that implements `Endian` by defining the forward direction as towards MSb and the backward direction as towards LSb.
+- `LittleEndian` – a zero-sized struct that implements `Cursor` by defining the forward direction as towards MSb and the backward direction as towards LSb.

 - `Bits` – a sealed trait that provides generic access to the four Rust